pmalhaire/xk6-mqtt/README.md

 In order to build the source, you should have the latest version of Go (go1.15) installed.
 I recommend you to have [gvm](https://github.com/moovweb/gvm) installed.

+## k6 version

+This extension is uptodate with k6 version v0.38.0 (breaking change) previous version is tagged at tag v0.37.0

 ## Build

 To build a `k6` binary with this extension, first ensure you have the prerequisites: